-A quick and easy answer of what inbound marketing is, followed by more in depth explanations of all the ins and outs, supplemented by a video.
+A quick and easy answer of what inbound marketing is, followed by more in depth explanations of all the ins and outs, supplemented with related blogs and videos.

 This post was originally created on April 13th 2015 - we have recently reviewed the content and updated it to make it even more useful.

 Inbound marketing involves producing and sharing quality content (blogs, videos, eBooks, infographics), for free, to attract future customers to your business when they search the internet.
 You market your business by earning a Lead's trust.
 When the time comes to make a purchase, they already have a relationship with you so are more likely to choose your company.

 Instead of wasting valuable time and money on outbound techniques (billboards, interruptive advertising, directory ads), inbound marketing attracts visitors at the right time by providing content aimed at solving problems they are facing at the time.
 This includes: How-To guides, advice blogs, case studies... internet users search for content which helps them at their own particular stage of the Buyer's Journey.

 With inbound, your company has provided content for all scenarios and earns their trust enough to win their business.